zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ![System Overview](media/system_overview.png)

 The system follows a sensing–computation–actuation loop.
 The IMU provides orientation measurements, which are processed by the microcontroller.
 A PID-based controller generates motor commands, resulting in controlled robot motion.
+A feedback loop is established through IMU-based sensing.

 ---